Eyeglass prescription: Cylinder component

 Patients with astigmatism need a cylindrical lens, or more generally a toric lens to see clearly.
 The geometry of a toric lens focuses light differently in different meridians.
 A meridian, in this case, is a plane that is incident with the optical axis.
 For example, a toric lens, when rotated correctly, could focus an object to the image of a horizontal line at one focal distance while focusing a vertical line to a separate focal distance.

 The power of a toric lens can be specified by describing how the cylinder (the meridian that is most different from the spherical power) differs from the spherical power.
 Power evenly transitions between the two powers as you move from the meridian with the most convergence to the meridian with the least convergence.
 For regular toric lenses, these powers are perpendicular to each other and their location relative to vertical and horizontal are specified by the axis component.

 There are two different conventions for indicating the amount of cylinder: "plus cylinder notation" and "minus cylinder notation".
 In the former, the cylinder power is a number of diopters more convergent than the sphere power.
 That means the spherical power describes the most divergent meridian and the cylindrical component describes the most convergent.
 In the minus cylinder notation, the cylinder power is a number of diopters more divergent than the sphere component.
 In this convention, the sphere power describes the most convergent meridian and the cylinder component describes the most divergent.
-Europe typically follows the plus cylinder convention while in the US the minus cylinder notation is used by optometrists and the plus cylinder notation is used by ophthalmologists.
+Europe typically follows the plus cylinder convention while in the United States the minus cylinder notation is used by optometrists and the plus cylinder notation is used by ophthalmologists.
 Minus cylinder notation is also more common in Asia, although either style may be encountered there.
-There is no difference in these forms of notation and it is easy to convert between them:
+There is no difference in actual lens shape for these two forms of notation and it is easy to convert between them: